Blonde Electra: The X Factor

 After differences with their siblings Jazzy and Ruby King left the band KING and started their own group called Blonde Electric.
 They were based in Düsseldorf, Germany, at that time and decided to move to England and audition for The X Factor after they heard that Simon Cowell had been back on the judging panel.
 They were earning their living with nannying and waitressing jobs and increased their initial combined assets of about only £150 to over £10,000 in only a few months.

 Blonde Electra were the first auditionees to be shown in the 2014 series.
 They performed the song "Do It like a Dude"by Jessie J and were accepted to go on with three 'yes' votes from Cowell, Louis Walsh and Mel B and one 'no' vote from Cheryl.
 At the bootcamp the group sang "I Love Rock and Roll" by Joan Jett and at the judges' houses, which took place in Bermuda, they performed "Gold Digger" by Kanye West.
 Walsh, their mentor, selected them as the first act to perform in the live shows, after which Jazzy King told the show host that they needed to succeed because they did not have "a plan B" and they "don't function in the outside world, this is all we can do.".

 During their time on The X Factor, the group decided to change their name from Blonde Electric to Blonde Electra shortly before the live shows because the old name was too descriptive.
 According to Jazzy King the new name should "represent who we are and what we stand for.
 When we think of Blonde Electra, we imagine a strong, independent woman that doesn't take no for an answer".

 Although the duo did not advance to the second week, the choreography (with X Factor creative director Brian Friedman) and fashion style of their live performance stood out.
 Head stylist Gemma Sheppard, responsible for the outfits, called them the most fearless with fashion, willing to push boundaries and having a vision.
-At The X Factor finals, the two sisters aroused controversial attention when they kissed each other on stage during their performance of the opening number with the other finalists.
+At The X Factor finals, the two sisters aroused controversial attention when they kissed each other on stage during their performance of the opening number with the other contestants.

+Performances during the show

 Family connections

 While participating in The X Factor, the sisters revealed in interviews that they are related to then Chancellor George Osborne, whose father is a cousin of their father.
 Their paternal grandmother Helen Queenie Horn married Rodney Stewart King, the son of Lt.
 Col. Stewart William King, an officer in the British Indian Army.
 Her sister Mary Horn married as her second husband Sir George Francis Osborne, the grandfather of George Osborne.

 Their sister Marieangela King married on 1 December 2013 the musician and artist Elijah Blue Allman, the son of singer and actress Cher.